-Tips: communicating with someone with dementia
+Tips for communicating with a person with dementia

-Before you speak
+Before you communicate

 - Get the person’s full attention before you start.

-How to speak
+How to communicate

-- Speak clearly and calmly.
+- Communicate clearly and calmly.

 - Use short, simple sentences.

 - Include the person in conversations with others.
-This may be easier if you adapt what you say slightly.
-Being included can help a person with dementia to keep their sense of identity and feel they are valued.
-It can also help to reduce feelings of exclusion and isolation.
+It is important not to speak as though they are not there.
+Being included can help them to keep their sense of identity and know they are valued.
+It can also help them to feel less excluded or isolated.

-What to say
+What to communicate

 - Try to stick to one idea at a time.
 Giving someone a choice is important, but too many options can be confusing and frustrating.